 The majestic Masai lions are the pride of the Mara; regal, powerful and beautiful creatures who are born to rule the jungle!
 Awe and admiration is guaranteed while sighting these royal animals as you drive through the grasslands of Masai Mara.

-Best place to spot: The Musiara Marsh (home to the Marsh pride of lions) and the Bila Shaka.
+Best place to spot the lions: The Musiara Marsh (home to the Marsh pride of lions) and the Bila Shaka.

 Unlike lions who move around in groups (pride), leopards are solitary hunters and the leopards of Masai Mara are no different.
 The Mara leopards are strong swimmers, agile tree climbers, and ferocious hunters.
 Consider yourself lucky if you spot a leopard while on your game drive, as they are the most elusive among the Big Five of Africa.
 Keep your eyes peeled and you might just see one atop a tree, lying in wait for its next kill.

-Best place to spot: Leopard Gorge, Yellow-barked Acacia woodlands, Keekorok valleys, Sand River, and Ol-Kinyei
+Best place to spot leopards: Leopard Gorge, Yellow-barked Acacia woodlands, Keekorok valleys, Sand River, and Ol-Kinyei

 It is becoming increasingly difficult to spot a black rhinoceros in Maasai Mara, even though the national reserve is the only protected area in Kenya with an indigenous black rhino population.
 The one-horned rhinoceros has now become an endangered species due to the rampant poaching for the rhino horn.
 It is a rare treat to see the black rhinos with their massive bodies, stumpy legs, and characteristic horns.